-Additions up to late December 2014 are recent auction realisations and upcomings.
-A number of photos of items which came up for sale since October have also been added to page 2 and a few others will follow.
-Data on prices in the individual company sections are now up to end-January 2014, but not since then, have been included in the individual company pages and many broken links have been removed.
+Additions in early January are recent auction realisations and upcomings.
+I have also added add photos of items in upcoming auctions.
+Data on prices in the individual company sections are now up to end-December 2014 and the companion site is now up to date.
 This site's previous host(Innet, then Uunet) became Tiscali some time ago and now Scarlet.
 A mirror (but not updated for a long time) is provided for this auction prices' site on Scarlet.
-The other mirror on Skynet disappeared on 1 May 2013 when I left Belgium.
+The other previous mirror on Skynet disappeared on 1 May 2013 when I left Belgium.
 The host for this particular site (www.lennan.be) provides large storage capacity and is now the reference site.
 First updates will always be here.
-A number of company pages on the more general Irish railwayana site were updated in mid-January 2015.
+As noted, many of the company pages on the more general Irish companies' site were updated in mid-January 2015.
 You will usually find large versions of the smaller photos which at the end of the overall market page on this site on the bigger general site which is not geared to prices, just to surviving items.
 But you may have to wait for less regular updates.

 Copyright ©: The material on this website is subject to copyright.
 Copyright in images, etc., where an external source is indicated, belongs to the original owners of that material.
 Where no external source is shown, permission is granted for use of material on this site for non-commercial purposes, on the basis of an acknowledgement of source.